Clicky

 How to Relieve Anxiety with Binaural Beats

 Anxiety is a signal from the nervous system that something needs attention: breath, rhythm, safety.
-Binaural beats are an accessible audio technique that many people use to nudge the nervous system toward the state of calmness.
+Binaural beats are an accessible audio technique often explored within broader frequency healing practices to nudge the nervous system toward the state of calmness.
 They are simple to try, low-cost, and—critically—supported by an emerging body of clinical research.
 Below you’ll find how they work, what the best evidence shows, a safe step-by-step routine to try, and what to watch for.

 Table of Contents